-In this article we look at how to travel around Nepal in safety.
+In this article, we look at how to travel around Nepal in safely.

-By far the biggest threat to health and safety in Nepal’s mountains is Acute Mountain Sickness, otherwise known AMS or altitude sickness.
+The biggest threat to health and safety in Nepal’s mountains is Acute Mountain Sickness, otherwise known AMS or altitude sickness.
 This potentially fatal condition is caused by a combination of reduced oxygen and lower atmospheric pressure reacting with the body.
-Almost everyone who treks above 3000m will get mild symptoms of some sort such as a slight dizziness and headaches as well as difficulty sleeping.
+Almost everyone who treks above 3000m will get mild symptoms of some sort such as a slight dizziness and headaches and difficulty sleeping.
 Normally it only lasts for a short time and is more a sign of your body adapting to the lower oxygen levels found at these altitudes rather than a specific health and safety issue.
 It’s very important to take it easy, walk slowly and never ascend above the recommended daily height.
 Drinking lots of water or ginger tea can help as well.

 If symptoms persist or worsen and a strong headache and vomiting start to occur then it’s likely that moderate to severe altitude sickness is striking.
 The essential thing to do in this case is descend to a lower elevation as fast as possible – even if it’s the middle of the night.
 You might need to hire a porter to help carry the victim quickly down the mountain.
 Ignoring AMS can quickly lead to severe problems and even death.

 There’s no rhyme or reason with how AMS strikes.
 We have spoken to a Sherpa who has summited Everest a number of times without problems, but once got severe AMS at just 3500m.
 And it doesn’t necessarily strike the old or unfit first.
-In fact, there is some evidence to suggest that young people – who tend to be more gung-ho and ascend too fast - get it easier than older people.
+There is some evidence suggesting that young people – who tend to be more gung-ho and ascend too fast - get it easier than older people.